Nate Roberts

 Fund Education

 The Legislature must fully fund our public school system.
-As a legislator, we swear an oath to uphold the Constitution of the State of Idaho.
-It says:
+Legislators swear an oath to uphold the Constitution of the State of Idaho.
+Our founding document states:

 ARTICLE IX – EDUCATION AND SCHOOL LANDS